FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 </strong>
 </p>

-The control board uses the CM68 core based on RK3568 as the upper computer of klipper.
-Its system is compiled based on Debian 10, and the environment and plug-ins required by klipper are pre-installed.
+The control board uses the CM68 core based on RK3568 as the upper computer of Klipper.
+Its system is compiled based on Debian 10, and the environment and plug-ins required by Klipper are pre-installed.
 After burning, it can be used directly.

-In general, the pre-installed system can be used directly without reflashing, unless you encounter unsolvable program problems.
+In general, the pre-installed system can be used directly without re-flashing, unless you encounter unsolvable program problems.

 The OS of CM68: